 Citizens Advice Reading is an independent, voluntary organisation and are a registered charity (No.1042542).
 We have been assisting local people with their problems since 1939.
 Our services are free, independent, confidential and impartial.

-We provide comprehensive generalist advice to help people with a wide range of problems including benefits, employment, debt and money, consumer, relationships, housing, discrimination, law and rights, healthcare and education.
+We provide comprehensive generalist advice to help people with a wide range of problems including benefits, employment, debt and money, utilities, consumer, relationships, housing, discrimination, law and rights, healthcare and education.

 Working in partnership, we also provide:

 - a welfare benefits and debt advice service to cancer patients who are receiving treatment and their families

 - a general telephone advice service for those affected by cancer but who are no longer in treatment

 - the national project lead for Solutions to Tackle Energy Poverty (STEP)

 The quality of our advice is ensured by the national Citizens Advice service, which is a separate charity.
 We work closely with a number of other organisations to whom we may refer or signpost clients if necessary in order to secure the specialist support that they might need.

 As well as providing advice to individual clients to help them with their problems, we also carry out campaign work to lobby for changes in policies and services.
 Much of this work is done in association with the national Citizens Advice service.
 Our campaign successes improve the lives of many people who may never have used the services of Citizens Advice.
 To find out more about our campaigning work click here.